 Sea temperatures are increasing.
 Climate change does not affect the ocean or coasts uniformly.
 The rate of change is faster in some areas than others.
-Falconer et al 2020 used climate models (RCP 4,5) together with industry specific site temperature measurements to forecasts how the Norwegian aquaculture industry will be affected by the rising seawater effects of global warming.
+Falconer et al 2020 used climate models (RCP 4.5) together with industry specific site temperature measurements to forecasts how the Norwegian aquaculture industry will be affected by the rising seawater effects of global warming.
 The study shows that the industry is facing an increased risk of higher temperature variety within each day, which possess a higher threat for salmon farming than the average increase in temperature.
 Another finding is also indicating a reduced day to harvest effect, which may lead to a lower production period in the sea.
 There is knowledge gaps and real-world complexities of aquaculture and climate change.
 Climate change is more than just temperature and is affected by multiple stressors.
-Research related to the effect on these stressors from climate change is currently under development.
-The project is called "Insight into fish health under climate change" and is carried out by NOFIMA.
-Grieg Seafood is a partner in this project and is closely following the findings of this research.
+Research related to the effect on these stressors from climate change was published in March 2022.
+The project is called "Insight into fish health under climate change" and gives a comprehensive knowledge base that we use for a detailed climate change impact analysis.

 Our analysis shows that Grieg Seafood expects increased risks and costs related to global warming.
-4C is a vast higher threat than 2C.
+RCP4.5 is a higher threat than RCP2.6.
 However, the risks associated with global warming indicates a shift towards the necessity of alternating sites, increasing the post-smolt production on land and investing in heavy equipment for the sites that are exposed to harsh weather.
 This is in line with our current strategy, where large concrete production vessels, and overlay protected work boats have been introduced to our fleet the last years.
 Together with increased personnel training, education and specialization, communication investments and our high focus on improving our smolt facilities, we believe that we are prepared to meet the coming challenges of the future.
-Lice and its implications on our future production has high levels of uncertainty and varies between regions.
+Sea lice and its implications on our future production has high levels of uncertainty and varies between regions.
 The future effects of increased seawater temperature on lice levels in our regions, cannot be done without performing a comprehensive analysis.
 This is a topic we will further pursue in the future.